 Authentic and serene, these gardens transport you.
-Sit in the tea garden, stroll the moon bridge, or attend a workshop or lecture.
+Visit the new Cultural Village, stroll the tea garden, or attend a workshop or lecture.

-From handmade piñatas to artisan chorizo, this festive market brings together more than a dozen shops and food carts inspired by Latino foods and culture.
+From handmade piÒatas to artisan chorizo, this festive market brings together more than a dozen shops and food carts inspired by Latino foods and culture.
 Open daily.

 Portland Saturday Market

-(SKIP) Buy local!
-Local artisans, from jewelry and clothing makers to potters and brewers, gather in Waterfront Park on Saturdays, March-December.
+Local artisans, from jewelry and clothing makers to potters and brewers, gather in Waterfront Park on Saturdays and Sundays through December.

 Portland Spirit River Cruises